masonmedia-projects/warren-yen-portfolio/Readme.md

     - for centered elements, use `.flex-center`;
     - for left-aligned elements, use `.flex-left`;
     - for right-aligned elements, use `.flex-right`;
-    - to center-align elements only at mobile, add `.flex-center-sm` to your existing classes;*
+    - to center-align elements only at mobile, add `.flex-center-sm` to your existing classes*

 *Most of the text is left-aligned, but anything that needs to be centered at mobile breakpoints, use the `.flex-center-sm` class.
 This takes any previous alignment and forces it to be centered at `768px` and below.